shipperizer/raspberry-pi/README.md

 ** an ingress class resource will be created so that is easier to generate certs via cert-manager with the `istio` ingress class

+** for the cm-acme-solver to work, its service port will have to be exposed via the router for the certificate challenge to be accepted, once done revert to open the gateway port 80

 ## Cert-Manager